CodeWithCharles/CodeWithCharles/README.md

 Hello,

-I'm Charles POULAIN, and I'm a developer.
+I'm Charles POULAIN, developer.
 I'm not yet specialized in a specific technology, but I have tried a lot of things.
 I define myself as a self taught developer.
 I really enjoy programming in all of its shapes, and that's a real passion to me.

 What did I worked with until now  :